dwyl/PWA-Liveview/README.md

 ## Demo with auto-spaning map with geolocalisation

-As long as the web app is initialized with network connectivity, you can create a web app that uses geolocation even when offline Indeed, GPS functionality on mobile phones operates independently of internet or cellular connections.
+As long as the web app is initialized with network connectivity, you can create a web app that uses geolocation even when offline.

+Indeed, GPS functionality on mobile phones operates independently of internet or cellular connections.

 Your device's GPS receiver can obtain location data from satellites without requiring network access